mhou426/ai201-project1-unofficial-guide-starter/README.md

 **What the system returned:** It named West C Apartments correctly but referred to the Kelly source as "another dorm (unnamed)," even though that document is titled "Kelly Quad," and it omitted Hendrix's carpet mold entirely.
 The expected answer was Kelly, West C, and Hendrix.

 **Root cause (tied to a specific pipeline stage):** This is a chunking-and-retrieval failure, not a generation failure.
 First, chunk boundaries split the building name from the problem: in the Hendrix document, the name "Hendrix" sits in chunk 3 while the mold mention ("Only con is the mold problem on the carpets") sits in chunk 4, so any chunk carrying the mold fact may not carry the dorm name.
 The same pattern affected Kelly, where the retrieved chunk contained the mold description without the clearly attached building name.
-Second, the corpus is small — only 21 chunks — and with top-k set to 4, retrieval surfaced the two strongest mold signals (Kelly and West C) but never pulled the Hendrix mold chunk into the context window, so the model had no way to mention it.
+Second, the corpus is small, only 21 chunks, and with top-k set to 4, retrieval surfaced the two strongest mold signals (Kelly and West C) but never pulled the Hendrix mold chunk into the context window, so the model had no way to mention it.

 **What you would change to fix it:** I would switch to a sentence-aware splitter that keeps each dorm's name attached to its associated facts within the same chunk, and I would either raise top-k or store the dorm name as metadata on every chunk so it is always available for attribution regardless of where the boundary falls.